How to Use VLOOKUP Function in Excel (8 Suitable Examples)

 When the lookup_value is a single value, it searches for the value in the leftmost column of the given table_array.

-• After moving to the specified number of columns right, it returns the value from the destination cell.
+• The function returns the value from the destination cell.

 =VLOOKUP("shane Lee",B6:D10,3,FALSE)